 Does Naming Force check the availability of a name?
 Can I use the submitted names without worrying about trademark/legal issues?

 Unfortunately there is no national database of business names for us to search.
-We do howerver search U.S. trademarks for submitted names.
+We do however search U.S. trademarks for submitted names.
 Our site also performs a simple domain check on submitted domain names and the results are shown to the client when they are signed in to their contest page.
 It's important to note that business names do not have to be 100% unique in many scenarios.
 The uniqueness of the name often depends on the industry and jurisdiction of your name registration.

 How Does Naming Force rank submissions?

-- We use a complex process of polling our namers blindly on the popularity of submissions of other namers.
+We use a complex process of polling our namers on the popularity of submissions of other namers.
 We use an A/B voting system (Which is better, A or B?).
 Namers vote over a 3 day period and help us to weed out the weaker names and bubble up the best names.
 As the voting goes on we whittle down the list of names being voted on to determine which names are the very best.
 Clients are presented with a list of the top names, and can also view the entire list of submitted names.